-SPPP, Online Complaint Redressal System (OCRS) and others
+Awareness about SPPP, Online Complaint Redressal System (OCRS) and others accountability in the system.

-As per the RTPP Act, 2012 there should be one web portal to publicise the public procurement information for its wider dissemination and maintaining transparency and accountability in the system.
 Following the respective provisions of the Act, the State Government has developed a centralised portal for this, which is well-defined in the Act.
-The portal is State Public Procurement Portal (SPPP) and can be accessed at: http:// sppp.rajasthan.gov.in/.
-All information related to Notice Inviting Bids/Notice Inviting Tenders (NITs/

-NIBs) of the registered procuring entities along with other information like Acts, Rules, amendments etc. are published on the above mentioned portal.
+The portal is State Public Procurement Portal (SPPP) and can be accessed at: http://sppp.rajasthan.gov.in/.
+All information related to Notice Inviting Bids/Notice Inviting Tenders (NITs/NIBs) of the registered procuring entities along with other information like Acts, Rules, amendments etc. are published on the above mentioned portal.